-The Bahamas are becoming a second home to me.
-Fresh off a recent charter through the Exumas, I fall deeper in love with the island nation every time I visit.
-There’s just something special about the waters, the people, the food, and the experiences.
+The Bahamas are becoming a second home to Crystal and I. We live in southwest Florida, so we try and get over there as much as we can.
+Every time we go, we fall deeper in love with the island nation every time I visit.
+There’s just something special about the water, the people, the food, and the experiences.
 It’s hard to wash those salty waters off of you when you return home.

 Home is the place most of us unfortunately must return when our visit to the Bahamas has ended.
 For many that means a visit to Nassau’s Lynden Pindling International Airport.
-That was where you could have found me last Saturday.
+In the airport you’ll find Rhythm Cafe in the international terminal, it’s a great place to get a taste of the Bahamas before flying home.
+That means grab some conch fritters, a Kalik or Sands, and definitely a Bahama Mama.

-I was sitting in Rhythm Cafe in the international terminal sipping on a few SANDS beers and biting into some delicious conch fritters.
-There was a Bahamian man sitting two seat down from me sipping on a brilliantly red Bahama Mama cocktail.
-After he finished he enthusiastically orders another.
-I thought to myself, isn’t the Bahama Mama a touristy drink, indulged in by smiling tourists?
+The last time I was there I saw a Bahamian man sitting two seat down from me sipping on a brilliantly red Bahama Mama cocktail.
+Once he finished it, he enthusiastically ordered another.
+I thought to myself, isn’t the Bahama Mama more of a touristy drink?

 I guess not.